Bear Grillz

-Bear Grillz is an American electronic dance music DJ and record producer based in Denver, Colorado.
+Robert James Pangelinan (born January 5, 1979), better known as Bear Grillz, is an American electronic dance music DJ and record producer based in Denver, Colorado.
 He appeared on The Jerry Springer Show to reveal his identity, which was previously hidden in a bear costume.
 Using a MacBook Pro, he watched music production tutorials on YouTube prior to developing his musical career.